-How Unikrn use blockchain and cryptocurrency for esports betting
+How Unikrn uses blockchain and cryptocurrency for esports betting

 Last fall, Mark Cuban invested $25 million in Unikrn’s initial coin offering for UnikoinGold, a cryptocurrency token that enables players around the world to bet on esports events.
 U.S. citizens can’t bet with real money in some jurisdictions because of gambling restrictions, but they can wager using the virtual currency UnikoinSilver, which can’t be cashed out.

-Now Unikrn is spreading into various related businesses, like a web TV show that covers the esports industry.
+Now Unikrn is spreading into various related businesses — like a web TV show that covers the esports industry.
 It’s all in the name of creating an esports brand for enthusiasts.
 Unikrn has struck deals to get its coin used with partners like Gunner Optiks and Maingear.
 The latter has begun making cryptocurrency mining PCs.
 Last week, Unikrn hired gambling industry veteran Andrew Vouris as chief operating officer.
 We reached out to Sood to get his opinion on the whole crypto and blockchain craze.

 Here’s an edited transcript of our interview.